ueberdosis/tiptap/docs/src/docPages/guide/node-views.md

 </div>
 ```

-**BUT**, that also means the caret can’t just move from outside of the node view to the inside.
-Users have to manually place their caret to edit the content inside the node view.
+**BUT**, that also means the cursor can’t just move from outside of the node view to the inside.
+Users have to manually place their cursor to edit the content inside the node view.
 Just so you know.

 ## Node views with JavaScript
 TODO